Euphorbia vulcanorum S.Carter

 How to Grow and Care for Euphorbia vulcanorum

 Light: This succulent is a sun lover.
 Place your indoor E. vulcanorum in a sunny window.
-From spring to fall, you may place the pot on the balcony or in the garden.
+You may place the pot on the balcony or in the garden from spring to fall.
 Increase sun exposure gradually to prevent sunburn.

 Soil: E. vulcanorum requires well-drained soil.
 Use a commercial mixture formulated for succulents, or make your own potting mix.